gitter-badger/ecs/README.md

 ### I want to create alot of new entities with new components on start, how to speed up this process?

-In this case custom component creator can be used (for speed up 2x or more):
+In this case custom component creator with predefined capacity can be used (for speed up 2x or more):

 ```csharp
 class MyComponent { }